Customer relationship management inside Jira and Confluence. That is the core of Atlas CRM. It places the customer at the core of Atlassian products.

 When you have installed Atlas CRM in Jira, you will find your companies and contacts in the new Atlas CRM menu in the home of your Jira.
 The Browse Companies and Browse Contacts links navigate you to the respective overview.

-When Atlas CRM is installed in Confluence, your admin has chosen a space for Atlas CRM to work in.
-In this space, you will find Companies and Contacts in the sidebar of the space.
+When Atlas CRM is installed in Confluence, you will find a link to Atlas CRM in the home of your Confluence.
+This link will open Atlas CRM, where you will find Companies and Contacts in the menu.